node-saml/node-saml/README.md

 ## SLO (single logout)

-Passport-SAML has built in support for SLO including
+Node-SAML has built in support for SLO including

 - Signature validation
 - IdP initiated and SP initiated logouts